progval/Limnoria/plugins/LogToIrc/README.rst

 supybot.plugins.LogToIrc.targets
   This config variable defaults to " ", is network-specific, and is  not channel-specific.

-  Determines which channels/nicks the bot should log to.
+  Space-separated list of channels/nicks the bot should log to.
 If no channels/nicks are set, this plugin will effectively be turned off.

 .. _conf-supybot.plugins.LogToIrc.userCapabilityRequired: